Hydrangea bouquets incorporate heavy flower heads that need extra support.

 The reason for this?
 To help support this heavy flower as it hangs from the bottom of the bouquet.
 Thread the taped wire down the cascade and through the laterals of the lowest hydrangea head.

 An easier method than tape and wire is to use Floralock, a spray adhesive that is squirted around the stems after all flowers are inserted into the bouquet holder.
 It is easier and assures that no stems will slip out of the holder.
-Simply fit the red straw into the nozzle after shaking the can throughly and then making short bursts of the spray glue.
+Simply fit the red straw into the nozzle after shaking the can thoroughly and then making short bursts of the spray glue.

 Do NOT squirt the adhesive until you are done designing, as it makes inserting other stems into the foam difficult once the glue covers the foam.